opengisch/QField-docs/documentation/get-started/certification.en.md

 ## Certification Process

-For each of your courses, you are required to provide training materials.
-This includes exercises, lectures, and data.
-This material will be reviewed to ensure that it is current, accurate, and high-quality.
-If the material is not of adequate quality, it may be refused.
+For each of your courses, we kindly request that you furnish training materials, encompassing exercises, lectures, and data.
+These materials will undergo a review process to ascertain their currency, accuracy, and quality.
+Should there be any concerns regarding the quality of the material, we may respectfully request revisions.

 OPENGIS.ch will handle the review.